Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ![ALT](images/Drum.jpg)
 These are the Midi keyboard and drum user interfaces for users to play on.
-* The MIDI `eth0` interfaces is powered and controlled by a Arduino Leonardo micro-controller
+* The MIDI `eth0` interfaces are powered and controlled by Arduino Leonardo micro-controllers
 * The wires are connected from the Arduino to the aluminium tape which is used as a conductive sensor for the users to touch.
 When they touch the keys with the drumstick, it will register and play the desired tunes for the respective instruments.
 ## Audio Visual
 ![ALT](images/AudioVisual.jpg)
-Here is a photo of an audio visual response from wallpaper engine which is being translated from the musical notes that are being played by the user
+Here is a photo of an audio visual response from wallpaper engine which is being translated from the musical notes that are being played by the user from the MIDI instruments.

 ![Alt](images/MIDIcode.jpg)
 This is the program for the MIDI instruments which is used to program the tunes and melody with the help of **Reaper software**.